Tyler-Hill/hackathon-oopsie-frontend/README.md

 1. Ensure you have Python 3.7 or later installed.
 2. (Optional) Create a virtual environment using `python -m venv myenv` and activate it with `source myenv/bin/activate` (Linux/Mac) or `myenv\Scripts\activate` (Windows).
+3. Create a .env file in the server directory and add your OpenAI API key as follows: openai_key=YOUR_API_KEY_HERE
-3. Install the required Python packages using `pip install -r requirements.txt` (make sure you have a `requirements.txt` file containing the necessary packages and their versions).
+4. Install the required Python packages using `pip install -r requirements.txt`
-4. Run the backend server by navigating to the folder containing `main.py` and executing `python main.py`.
+5. Run the backend server by navigating to the folder containing `main.py` and executing `python main.py`.

 ### Frontend Setup